top of page

 In 1978, the agency’s first executive director, Sandy Mafera, helped to facilitate the purchase, at auction for $30,000, of an old Baptist church at the corner of 6th and Jackson Streets.
 Sandy went home that evening and husband, Steve, asked, “What did you do today?”
 Sandy replied, “Bought a church!”
 Gasping, Steve asked, “With what?”
 A smiling, giddy Sandy stated, “Who knows, but it will work out – it is going to be the county’s first senior center!”
 With the help of scores of volunteers, Reverend Bill Heimach, other community leaders and dozens of funders, Sandy’s dream became a reality.

-Meg Zenk was hired in 1984 and the only other employee was a driver for the agency’s one van; the agency now has twelve vehicles and employs 30 people.
+Meg Zenk was hired in 1984, and the only other employee was a driver for the agency’s one van; the agency now has twelve vehicles and employs 20 people and has many volunteers and dedicated receptionists that volunteer their time to the agency.

 In 1993, with the help of a Community Focus Fund Grant from the Indiana Dept. of Commerce and a little band of 8 to 10 Board members, employees and volunteers who raised over $200,000 in not much more than a couple of weeks, the agency was able to obtain its current location at 1800 E. 7th St., Auburn.
 A former funeral home, the over 9000 sq. ft.
 Heimach Center is located on five acres east of DeKalb Health.
 The acquisition enabled the agency the opportunity to operate the DeKalb Co.
 Council on Aging, a multi-functional senior center and a specialized transportation system.